-Early childhood care training is part of the STAR Project – Skills Training Advancement for Refugees.
-This is a one year, pilot project, scheduled to run until March, 2019, or until such time as all available positions have been taken, whichever is the first to occur.
+Early childhood care training is part of the STAR Project.
+This is a one year, pilot project, scheduled to run until March 2019, or until such time as all available positions have been taken, whichever is the first to occur.
 The program is provided by Agincourt Community Services Association (ACSA) and Archbishop Anthony Meagher Catholic Continuing Education Centre.

 Upon successful completion, participants will receive the following certificates:

 - CPR/First Aid